YasmineBB/The-True-Crime-Quiz/README.md

 ### High Scores

-As mentioned above, the user can access their High Scores from the Homepage where they are presented with their top five scores from playing the quiz.
+As mentioned above, the user can access their High Scores from the Homepage where they are presented with their top five overall scores.

 ![High-scores](assets/screenshots/high-scores.png)